 From my perspective, the approach looks a little like a combination of HSE’s well respected “5 steps to risk assessment” guidance, coupled with output from some of their separately issued example risk assessments.
 The benefit of doing it this way is that it pushes you through it in a consolidated fashion, with the examples readily to hand to help you complete it and some of the common answers already as a check box for inclusion.

-Some things are obviously more involved.
+Some things are more involved.
 For example, the section on computers refers to separate workstation assessments (in the ‘what you are already doing’ bit) – so there’s more work than first appears.
 The same is true of fire too.
 But, if you weren’t reading carefully, you might miss that.

-It’s worth saying, that if you don’t check any of the boxes or add anything for a specific topic, that topic will not appear on the final risk assessment.
+It’s worth saying that if you don’t check any of the boxes or add anything for a specific topic, that topic will not appear on the final risk assessment.
 This means it only records significant findings – but if you forget to check a box by accident, it won’t appear on the risk assessment record to remind you.
 If I were new to this, I think I might have wanted a simple line in the risk assessment to say I’d at least considered and discounted it as insignificant at that time in case of changes in the future.
 Kind of a reassurance thing.

 So, in summary, a good effort that pushes you smoothly through the basics but has its foibles.
 What I like actually is the fact that it doesn’t let you get away with “generic”.
 You still have to know your workplace and think it through.
-But, it does give you a good deal of help to get your house in order.